Daniel Durocher, PhD

 Agnel Sfeir, PhD

-Dr. Agnel Sfeir is an Assistant Professor in the Skirball Institute of Biomolecule Medicine at NYU Langone Medical Center.
+Dr. Agnel Sfeir is an Associate Professor in the Skirball Institute of Biomolecule Medicine at NYU Langone Medical Center.
 She has an academic appointment in the department of Cell Biology and is affiliated with NYU Perlmutter Cancer Center.
 Her research focuses on how mammalian cells maintain the stability of their genomes.

 Her lab made important contributions to our understanding of DNA double- strand break repair and telomere maintenance and protection.
 She is the recipient of numerous accolades, including the NIH director’s new innovator award, Pew-Stewart scholarship for cancer research, Damon Runyon-Rachleff innovator award, V-Foundation scholar grant, Pershing Square-Sohn cancer research alliance prize, and an innovator award from The David and Lucile Packard Foundation.